eldoctorenlapista/cordova-background-geo/README.md

 * AUTHORIZED - authorization to run in background and foreground
 * AUTHORIZED_FOREGROUND iOS only authorization to run in foreground only

-Note: In Android concept of authorization represent application permissions.
+Note: In the Android concept of authorization, these represent application permissions.

 ### showAppSettings()
 Platform: Android >= 6, iOS >= 8.0